bacongobbler/blog/content/post/2020-11-20-hosting-a-static-website.md

 In my previous tutorial, it cost about $0.20 per month to handle storage and bandwidth costs.

-But for the last 12 months, it cost me $0.01 per month to keep this site running for the past 12 months. $0.05 for storage, and $0.07 for bandwidth.
+But for the last 12 months, it cost me $0.01 per month to keep this site running. $0.05 for storage, and $0.07 for bandwidth.
 A grand total of $0.12 per year to keep this site running (ignoring domain registration costs).

-![azure invoice for the past 12 months](/img/2020-11-20-hosting-a-static-website-on-azure/billing.jpg)
+![azure invoice for the past 12 months](/img/2020-11-20-hosting-a-static-website/billing.jpg)

 In addition, any changes to the site are committed, pushed, and automatically updated using a custom [GitHub Action I wrote earlier this